How many pages long should a resume be? Find your ideal resume length with help from this quick guide.

 Choosing candidates is like sorting the wheat from the chaff—pretty monotonous.

-And each resume gets only a 6-second look-see.
+And each resume gets only a 6-second look-see, according to our HR statistics report.

 That’s why you need to grab the recruiter’s attention right away.